 I thought I’d share some tips fellow bloggers may want to use to improve their blogs and keep them looking professional.

-Are you making any of these 5 blogging mistakes?Click To Tweet1.
-Poor use of the sidebars
+Are you making any of these 5 blogging mistakes?Click To Tweet

 In terms of blogging mistakes, this is probably the most common.
 Too often the space next to the post is full of ads, social media icons, badges and other clutter.